Resources for Future features new and exciting work at the intersection of history and the climate and biodiversity crisis.

 This curated shortlist offers starting points to center conversations on, and help reshape our understanding of, nature, environmental challenges, and the climate crisis at large.
 The H4F team selects content, periodically swaps sources, and rotates categories on this shortlist.
 Sources with unavoidable restrictions to access (e.g. paywalls) will be accompanied by relevant and more accessible alternatives.

 Interested in learning more?
 You can look through some of our go-to places for finding historical research and other interesting work here.
+You can also find previously selected resources and categories on our Archives list.

 *Non-rotating (but still updated!) categories